Jurshsmith/data-fuel/README.md

 ## Sync Engine

-A Tokio-powered syncing engine designed to parallel-fetch blockchain data from rate-limited remote services with the most performance possible.
+A Tokio-powered syncing engine designed to parallel-fetch blockchain data from rate-limited distributed services with the most performance possible.
 To learn more about its high-level architecture, please read `README.md` in its context.

 ### Running